-Mr. John Dixon, who travelled with William Hewgill (Hugill) - one of my great great grandfathers - from Whitby, North Yorkshire to Quebec, and then from Quebec to the Town of York (Toronto) in 1832, goes off to visit William Harrison of the Gore of Toronto, my great great grandfather.
+Mr. John Dixon, who travelled with William Hewgill (Hugill) - one of my great great great grandfathers - from Whitby, North Yorkshire to Quebec, and then from Quebec to the Town of York (Toronto) in 1832, goes off to visit William Harrison of the Gore of Toronto, my great great great grandfather.
 The following is excerpted from the letter

 To Mr. George Dixon, Darlington

 Whit Church, Sept.
 30th, 1832.

 ....We arrived at York on June 7th.
 William Hugill, who went from Glazedale, and ourselves took a house to put our goods and to sleep in, until we could get situations; we paid five shillings a week, and a miserable hovel it was.
 York is about the size of Darlington, the houses are chiefly built of wood, but there are a few handsomely built of brick.
 A house, such as I last lived in when at Whitby, would be £60 a year here; and fire wood costs about 9s. per week in winter.
 I never saw so many shoe-makers' shops by one half in any town the size of York; the trade at present is dull, and the following are the prices ......
 I soon found that York would not suit me.
 William Hugill has friends in the Gore of Toronto, about eighteen miles from York.
 One William Harrison, a distant relation of ours, lives in the same place.
 I went with William Hugill to see him; he was very kind to me, and wished me to settle there; he said they were in great want of a shoe-maker, and if I would take up my abode among them, he would build me a house on his own ground, and I might keep a cow, which could go in the woods so that I might be at no expense.
 It being a new settlement , and the road to it very bad I thought it better to look about me before I made any choice.
 William Hugill took up his abode there…..